BugsFramework/BF/content/Home/Overview.md

      ➢ Structured
           ➢ Complete
                ➢ Orthogonal
-                    ➢ Technology and Language independent
-     … classification system of software bugs and weaknesses.
+     … classification system of software bugs and weaknesses, which is also independent from technology and programming languages specifics.

 _Structured_ means a weakness is described via one cause, one operation, one consequence, and one value per attribute from the lists defining a BF class.
 This assures precise causal descriptions. _Complete_ means BF has the expressiveness power to describe any software bug or weakness.
 This assures there are no gaps in coverage. _Orthogonal_ means the sets of operations of any two BF classes do not overlap.
 This assures there are no overlaps in coverage. _Classification system_ means bugs and weaknesses chain via cause–consequence–cause transitions.
 This assures back-tracking from the failure through errors to the bug.
 All these together resolve the imprecise descriptions problem.
 BF is also applicable for source code in any programming language and is technology independent.